Skip to main content

 What Is the Direct Molecular Impact of Endotoxemia on Leydig Cells?

 The most direct and deleterious impact of gut dysbiosis on testosterone production occurs via metabolic endotoxemia.
 A compromised gut barrier allows for the translocation of bacterial Lipopolysaccharide (LPS) into systemic circulation.
-Leydig cells, the primary sites of in the testes, are directly targeted by LPS.
+Leydig cells, the primary sites of testosterone synthesis in the testes, are directly targeted by LPS.
 These cells express Toll-like receptor 4 (TLR4), the canonical receptor for LPS.
 The binding of LPS to TLR4 on Leydig cells initiates an intracellular inflammatory cascade that severely impairs steroidogenesis.

 This process unfolds through several integrated steps: